arian/arian.github.io/source/_posts/Reactive-React-using-reactive-streams.md

 ## Reactive Streams

-The mathematical definition of Functional Reactive Programming (FPR), defines a value *over time*, so past, present and future.
-In reality we have to make a few simplifications and changes to make it work in practice.
+The mathematical definition of Functional Reactive Programming (FPR), defines a value *over time*, [so past, present and future][FRP].
+In reality we have to make a few simplifications and changes to make it work in practice, so lets just call it *reactive streams*.

 In JavaScript the two most well known implementations of this paradigm are [RxJS][] and [BaconJS][].
 There are a few differences, but both work fine.

-The basic idea is an Event Emitter but then a lot better!
+The basic idea is like an Event Emitter but then a lot better!
 Let me give you an example of a simple Event Emitter:

 ```js
 const emitter = new EventEmitter();